 I’m so happy the warm weather is finally here!
-I’ve been gardening like crazy, and am excited for this post.
-This is my first blog post related to gardening, so I hope you like it!
-Starting seeds indoors is incredibly easy and can be done in so many ways.
+I’ve been gardening like crazy, and am so excited for this post.
+This is my first post related to gardening, so I hope you like it!

-Once leaves have emerged from the seeds, you will be able to see green inside of the paper towel.
-As long as a root has emerged, you can plant the seed, but I like to wait until I see leaves come out.
+Once leaves have emerged from the seeds, you will be able to see green through the paper towel.
+As long as a root has emerged, you can plant the seed, but I like to wait until leaves come out.
 Below are some carrot seedlings that are ready to be planted.

 Here are some of the seedlings once I planted them outdoors.
 The ones shown below are kale, sunflowers, and spinach.
 Where I live is very hot and dry, so I have these seedlings in a shady spot before I move them into the sunny garden, hence the small containers.